Raestkjoot/LinuxRice/KDE/README.md

 ```

 ## Small Programs
 - `inspi_terminal.sh`: runs when I open my terminal.
 Displays some system information and displays a random quote from my list of favorite quotes.
 - `poweroff_timer.sh`: powers off the system after x amount of minutes.
 Usage: `./poweroff_timer <minutes>`.

+## Connecting Devices
+- **Bose Quiet Comfort:** It seems the Bose Quiet Comfort 35 does has issues with pairing with Bluetooth LE (Low Energy) [Source](https://askubuntu.com/questions/833322/pair-bose-quietcomfort-35-with-ubuntu-over-bluetooth).
+Go to `/etc/bluetooth/main.conf` and replace `#ControllerMode = dual` with `#ControllerMode = bredr` and then restart bluetooth with the terminal command `sudo systemctl restart bluetooth.service`.
+Hold the slide button in the on position for a few seconds to switch the headset to pairing mode and connect.
+Afterwards, you can enable put `dual` back, since it's just the initial pairing that has issues.